theripper93/theripper-premium-hub/premium-changelogs/spotlight-omnisearch.md

+## Version 0.3.4
+- Added compendium configuration where you can select which compendiums are shown
+- Added keybindings

 ## Version 0.3.3
 - Added Status effects and status effects from the DfredsCE module to the search
 - Clicking outside the spotlight will close the spotlight